boratanrikulu/noisy-notes/README.md

 - Type: **403**
 	- That means input are not valid.
 - Type: **202**
-	- That means the noisy note was create.
+	- That means the noisy note was created.
 	- Includes the noisy notes.

 **Example:**